We’re all familiar with the term “the pursuit of happiness.” The question is:

 8. Make It a Game

 Everyone and their mother knows that exercise is good for fending off depression, which naturally also makes it a good way to help promote happiness.
 But, honestly, it can be hard to motivate ourselves to get up off the couch and go for a walk.

 One way that we can help turn the whole exercising and health part of our daily routines into something more attention-grabbing is to turn it into a game.

 Did you know that, according to App Developer Economics 2016, there were a whopping 259,000 health and lifestyle apps available in that year — which were collectively downloaded over three billion times?

 So what?
 The point is there are a ton of different ways to track your progress, set yourself challenges, and see what others are doing to get moving.

 From a seven-minute workout app to a calorie or carb counter (and thousands of other options), pick an app today and start making a plan.

 9. Never Stop Learning

-Pursuing a hobby is an excellent option that enables us to pursue our passions and learn new things at the same time.
+Pursuing a hobby is an excellent option that enables us to learn new things and get out of the comfort zone at the same time.

 Some hobbies, like rock climbing, mountain biking, and yoga, can even deal with two birds with one stone, providing a learning experience and helping you get fit at the same time.